braze-inc/braze-docs/_docs/_hidden/private_betas/most_engaged_channel.md

 ### Unreachable Channels

 When the user has sufficient data for a ranking to be determined, but becomes unreachable on their "Most Engaged Channel", the user will "fall out" and not receive any messages.
-Braze plans to modify this behavior so that the user will be considered "Most Engaged" on the next most engaged (and reachable) channel.
+Users who are unreachable on specific channels should be targeted separately.

+### Audience Sizing

+Most Engaged Channel allows you to selectively target in advance the fraction of users who have a much higher likelihood of engaging with a message than the rest of your audience.
+This is not likely to represent a majority of users in a typical audience.
+Rather, you can expect this filter to find the 5-20% from your usual audience who have an established record of engaging on a particular channel.

 [1]: {% image_buster /assets/img/most_engaged_channel.png %} "Most Engaged Channel Filter"